spmielke/spmielke.github.io/Prot-Struct-fr-DM_abs.md

 Projects contributing to this effort have, e.g., 1) demonstrated an empirical correlation between the averaged chemical shift (ACS) of protein backbone nuclei and observed secondary structure (&alpha;&#8209;helix and &beta;&#8209;strand) content as a fraction of overall conformation;<sup>1-3</sup> 2) confirmed these results by applying rigorous statistical methods (see below) to establish further correlations between ACS and protein structural classes;<sup>3-5</sup> and 3) extended the latter using a neural network strategy.<sup>6</sup>

-Ongoing projects expand on previous deep learning approaches, and apply alternative machine learning strategies, including logistic regression, to revised datasets.
+Ongoing projects expand on previous deep learning approaches, and apply alternative machine learning strategies, including logistic regression, to revised datasets.\[In prep ...\]

 <img width="75%" height="75%" src="/images/Prot-struct-classes.png?raw=true"/>